-

 For alcohol withdrawal syndrome, Mexidol® is administered at a dose of 200-500 mg intravenously by drip or intramuscularly 2-3 times a day for 5-7 days.

-IM or IV (by drop or stream infusion).
+IM or IV (jet or drip).

 4.3.
 Contraindications